 Now Dr. Barbara Ingham, of the University Wisconsin-Madison, has actually done some research on steam canners, and she has found they work pretty well.
 She has convinced the National Center for Home Food Preservation, the USDA division that oversees home canning, to approve the use of steam canners.

 Dr. Ingham, however, identified one important limitation of steam canners: They hold too little water to allow for processing times of more than 45 minutes.
 This presents no problem for pickles and jams, but the USDA recommends processing tomatoes for long periods, from 35 to 85 minutes (or even longer at high altitudes), depending on how the tomatoes are prepared.
-You could use a steam canner for tomato sauce or juice, but a boiling-water canner or even a pressure canner is probably a better choice.
+You could use a steam canner for tomato sauce or juice, but a boiling-water canner or even a pressure canner might be a better choice.
 If the boiling is too vigorous in a steam canner, Dr. Ingham found, the pan can boil dry in twenty minutes.

 Make sure that a 6- to 8-inch jet of steam streams from the vent holes throughout the processing period.
+(I use no more heat than necessary to produce this jet of steam.
+Turning the heat up higher would waste fuel and risk boiling the pan dry.)

 If you’re canning at an altitude of 1,000 feet or higher, you should process your jars longer, just as you would in a boiling-water bath.